-You will not believe the FUN you are about to have by joining the band program.
-We have the recipe for exactly what it takes to develop and create one of the most unique and wonderful student experiences you can imagine.
-So how do we do it? ... well, here's the recipe.
-First, we have a state-of-the-art facility designed to meet the needs of our dynamic program.
-We have five dedicated practice rooms, a large ensemble rehearsal room (separate from our welcoming regular rehearsal space) and a beautiful music library, one of our most sought-after rehearsal spaces.
-Then, add to that, the fact that we offer the opportunity for students of all abilities and levels (YES, IT'S TRUE, WE EVEN TAKE RAW BEGINNERS) to participate in one of three award winning, nationally and provincially recognized concert bands whose music-making is renowned.
+Students will not believe the FUN they will have by joining the band program.
+Westwood has the recipe for exactly what it takes to develop and create one of the most unique and wonderful student experiences you can imagine.
+So how does Westwood do it? ... well, here's the recipe.
+First, Westwood has a state-of-the-art facility designed to meet the needs of our dynamic program.
+The Band Facility has five dedicated practice rooms, a large ensemble rehearsal room (separate from our welcoming regular rehearsal space) and a beautiful music library, one of the most sought-after rehearsal spaces.
+Then, add to that, the fact that Westwood offers the opportunity for students of all abilities and levels (YES, IT'S TRUE, WE EVEN TAKE RAW BEGINNERS) to participate in one of three award winning, nationally, and provincially recognized concert bands whose music-making is renowned.
 Then throw in the kickin' jazz program that travels provincially and nationally, having a great time wherever they perform and receiving numerous accolades and awards.
-Not to mention, we have an active Instagram page (@bandatwestwood) with over 1500 posts and a widely respected band website - www.bandatwestwood.com.
-Top that all off with brilliant administrative support, substantial funding and rounds of applause and standing ovations from our super supportive community, and you have a recipe that will make unforgettable memories for all four years...and our recipe works!
-Put simply, registering for band is a guarantee of a daily smile on your face that will never fade once you become a part of our dynamic program.
+Not to mention, Westwood Band has an active Instagram page (@bandatwestwood) with over 1500 posts and a widely respected band website - www.bandatwestwood.com.
+With all that, you have a recipe that will make unforgettable memories for all four years...and the recipe works.